advanderveer/27067dd17/onl/README.md

   vrf pk the user gets assigned a (verifiable) random number for each token it generates itself.
 - _What if we close a round only when majority of stored stake has proposed?_ This can cause the minority segment of the network to halt, but maybe that is ok?
+- _Members can submit multiple blocks with the same token but  different writes?_ Yes and currently this grows the storage unbounded, but has not monetary incentive

 ## Future Plans
 - Optional with WebRTC: https://github.com/pion/webrtc for NAT punching?